mrshmllow/wire/doc/tutorial/part-one/repo-setup.md

 :::

-This has created a pinned version of `nixpkgs` for us to use in our Wire hive.
+This has created a pinned version of `nixpkgs` for us to use in our wire hive.

 ## Adding wire as a dependency